 Within each type there are different chemistries.
 What is available to us are various lead-acid types such as flooded, gel, maintenance free, and AGM.
 These chemistries all share one essential requirement.
 For best lifespan, they must be recharged to 100% after each discharge cycle.
 If not, then they may sulfate.
 That leads to progressive capacity loss.
 That, unfortunately, happens quite quickly.

 Recharging may take a great deal of time.
 The reason is the charge acceptance rate.
 Typically, a flooded battery may accept only about 12.5 amps per 100 amp-hours when it reaches 85% of fully charged.
-It may take up to 168 hours to get to 100% state of charge.
+According to Battery University, it may take up to 168 hours to get to 100% state of charge.
 Clearly that is something to avoid when running a generator, but remember–solar is a “free lunch”!

 Gel cells are good at low and slow discharge rates–but require that same slow rate for recharging.
 If their low rates are ignored, there will be permanent irreversible damaged and capacity will be lost.
 They may not be a good choice for an RV.